OWASP/www-project-gamesec-framework/CONTRIBUTING.md

 To get started with contributing to any OWASP project, please follow these steps:

 1. [Join](http://owasp.org/slack/invite) the [OWASP Slack workspace](https://owasp.slack.com) to connect with the OWASP community and get help with any questions you may have.
+For Game Security Framework, please visit the #game-security-framework channel.

 2. Review the [OWASP Projects](https://owasp.org/projects/) page to browse the list of OWASP projects and find a project that aligns with your interests and skills.